 Ashes to Crashes: The ashes of a deceased werewolf emerge from the remains of a funeral pyre to attack a group of hunters.

-Berserk Button: Do not flash strobe lights in a werewolf's eyesight.
+Involuntary Shapeshifter: Do not flash strobe lights in a werewolf's eyesight.
 They will transform whenever that happens, whether you like it or not.

 Stand Alone Episode: Whereas II follows directly on from the first film, and the following four sequels are revealed to form a Broad Strokes continuity in New Moon Rising, this entry is completely divorced any of the other films.